tdilauro/Simplified-wiki/Deployment:-Quickstart-with-Docker.md

 1. **Install Docker.** Docker has [step-by-step instructions](https://docs.docker.com/linux/step_one/) to grab its most up-to-date version.
 Depending on your package manager, you could also install a slightly older version with: `sudo apt-get install docker.io` or `sudo yum install docker.io`.

-2. **Get the Docker image** for both Elasticsearch v1.x and the Library Simplified Circulation Manager.
+2. **Get the Docker images** for the Library Simplified Circulation Manager.
 Run:

     ```sh
-    $ sudo docker pull elasticsearch:1 && sudo docker pull nypl/circ-deploy && sudo docker pull nypl/circ-scripts
+    $ sudo docker pull nypl/circ-deploy && sudo docker pull nypl/circ-scripts
     ```

-3. **Create an Elasticsearch container,** and grab its IP Address.
-Run:

-    ```sh
-    $ sudo docker run -d --name es elasticsearch:1     # create an elasticsearch container
-    $ sudo docker ps                                   # confirm that it's running
-    $ sudo docker inspect es | grep 'IPAddress'        # note its IP address
-    ```

-   When you run `sudo docker ps`, you'll see a single running container called es.
-Use the IP that comes from running `inspect` to update your your `config.json` file with the proper Elasticsearch location.
-You should end up with something like `"http://172.17.0.2:9200"`.

-4. **Create a Circulation Manager deployment container.**

-    ```sh
-    $ sudo docker run -d -p 80:80 --name circ-deploy \
-        -v /var/www/config.json:/var/www/circulation/config.json \
-        nypl/circ-deploy
-    ```

-    *What you're doing.* You're running this container in detached mode (`-d`), binding its port 80 to your server's port 80 (`-p`), passing in your configuration file where it needs to be (`-v`) and calling it "circ-deploy".
-When you visit your server through a browser, you'll see a very sparse OPDS feed.

-    *Troubleshooting.* You'll want to check the logs of your container (`/var/log/nginx/error.log` and `/var/www/circulation/uwsgi.log`) to troubleshoot:

-    ```sh
-    # check logs of running supervisor processes
-    $ sudo docker logs circ-deploy

-    # check logs inside the container
-    $ sudo docker exec circ-deploy cat /var/log/nginx/error.log | less
-    $ sudo docker exec circ-deploy cat /var/www/circulation/uwsgi.log | less
-    ```
+3. **Create any dependent, temporary containers** (optional) for integrations like Elasticsearch and Postgres. *We don't recommend using containers in the long-term for holding or maintaining data.* However, if you just want to get a sense of how your Circulation Manager will work, containers are a quick option.
+Instructions for integrating [Elasticsearch](#es) and [Postgres](#pg) via Docker can be found below.

-5. **Create a Circulation Manager script-running container.** Now we need to fill in that empty OPDS feed with your library's books, which will require running a number of scripts.
+4. **Create a Circulation Manager script-running container.** Now we need to fill in that empty OPDS feed with your library's books, which will require running a number of scripts.
 Read the details below about the arguments you're passing before running this script; you will probably need to alter it to meet your needs.

     ```sh
     $ sudo docker run -d --name circ-scripts \